+You can read more about why our working moms prefer these bottles in our article on The Top 5 Best Bottles for Breastfed Babies.
 Whatever brand you choose, we recommend using a smaller 4-5 ounce bottle and the slowest flow nipple possible.
 Breastfed babies eat smaller quantities at shorter intervals compared to formula fed babies who prefer larger amounts spaced out at longer intervals.
 An average feeding for a breastfed baby is 3-4 ounces of breast milk for the first year of an infant’s life.
 In comparison, a formula fed baby receives anywhere between 3-8 ounces per feeding depending on their monthly age during their first year of life.

 Related article: How Often Should I Pump at Work?

 It is also imperative that you choose the slowest flow nipple possible.
 Babies have to work harder at the breast to suckle milk compared to drinking from a bottle.
 In order to prevent a baby from developing a bottle preference (since drinking from a bottle is easier), select the slowest flow nipple possible to emulate the milk flow rate from the breast.
 As baby gets older, you can move to a faster flow nipple or you can stay with the slowest flow possible for the entire time he is fed by bottle.

 Related article: 12 Methods to Treat a Clogged Milk Duct Fast

 - Hold baby in a semi-upright or upright position while supporting his head and neck.